 Except as otherwise provided in this policy, the University shall own all copyrights to works made by University employees in the course and scope of their employment and shall own all copyrights to works made with the substantial use of University resources.
 Provided, the University shall give due regard to the creator's interests in the quality and integrity of the work and, where appropriate, shall grant recognition for creation of the work.
-To the extent consistent with University rights under the U.S. copyright law, nothing herein shall be construed to prevent the creator from using his or her knowledge, expertise, research, and creative achievement in other employment.
+To the extent consistent with creator from using his or her knowledge, expertise, research, and creative achievement in other employment.